OLYMPIC MOVEMENT CODE ON THE PREVENTION OF THE MANIPULATION OF COMPETITIONS

 Guidelines for the Sanctioning of Competition Manipulation by Sports Organisations:

 These Guidelines have been drafted to assist sports organisations, and specifically their disciplinary organs, in decisions regarding the sanctioning of violations under the OM Code PMC.
-The recommended sanctions outlined in the Guidelines are in no way intended to impose a mandatory standardisation of sanctions but rather to guide sports’ judicial bodies in establishing consistent, proportionate, effective, necessary, deterrent and fair sanctions while recognising the diversity of legal systems and approaches amongst sports organisations globally.
+The recommended sanctions outlined in the Guidelines are in no way intended to impose a mandatory standardisation of sanctions but rather to guide sports’ disciplinary bodies in establishing consistent, proportionate, effective, necessary, deterrent and fair sanctions while recognising the diversity of legal systems and approaches amongst sports organisations globally.
 Available upon request from: OMUnitPMC@olympic.org

 Code Implementation Support Framework